ytakefuji/bash-shell/README.md

 3. Delete blank lines in text

 Hint: sed -i '/^$/d'
+4. String replace using sed
+$ echo 'i am a good boy'|sed 's/good/bad/g'
+i am a bad boy

-4. Show your script on how many commas in the first line of new_deaths.csv:
+5. Show your script on how many commas in the first line of new_deaths.csv:

 https://raw.githubusercontent.com/owid/covid-19-data/master/public/data/jhu/new_deaths.csv